pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

 For our Docker stacks, copy each license file to the `/opt/in` volume that you've mounted.
 The `/opt/in` directory overlays files onto the products runtime filesystem, the license needs to be named correctly and mounted in the exact location the product checks for valid licenses.

- 1. Add a `volumes` section to the container entry for each product for which you have a license file in the `docker-compose.yaml` file you're using for the stack:
+ 1. Add a `volumes` section to the container entry for each product for which you have a license file in the `docker-compose.yaml` file you're using for the stack.

-   * For the Workforce stack, the `docker-compose.yaml` file is in the [Solution-WorkForce](../Solution-WorkForce) directory.
-   * For the Customer stack, the `docker-compose.yaml` file is in the [Solution-BaselineCustomer](../Solution-BaselineCustomer) directory.

  2. Under the `volumes` section, add a location to mount `opt/in`.
 For example:

     ```yaml